Tianjin reports fewer COVID-19 cases; curbs affect some Boeing employees | Health

 - China

-The Chinese city of Tianjin reported fewer COVID-19 cases on Tuesday after quickly taking measures to curb the highly transmissable Omicron variant, steps that have also affected the local operations of foreign firms such as Boeing.
+The Chinese city of Tianjin reported fewer COVID-19 cases on Tuesday after measures such as conducting mass testing and locking down some areas to curb the highly transmissible Omicron variant, steps that have also affected the local operations of foreign firms such as Boeing <BA.N.

-Tianjin reported over 300 local symptomatic cases from the current cluster, which has also spread Omicron infections to two other cities.
+Tianjin has reported over 300 symptomatic local cases of the coronavirus from the current cluster, which has also spread infections to two other cities.
 It remains unclear how many local cases exactly in Tianjin were Omicron.
 Tianjin's caseload remains smaller than many outbreaks overseas, but it has made it harder for locals to leave town, sealed up higher risk communities and launched multiple rounds of testing among its 14 million residents, under China's guideline to quickly curb any flare-up as soon as possible.

 The nation's capital Beijing, about to stage the Winter Olympics Games starting Feb.
 4, reported one local case with confirmed symptoms for Monday.
 The infected individual was a close contact of a local Omicron case reported for Jan.
-15. The central Chinese city of Anyang, which detected Omicron in an outbreak that it said could be traced back to a person arriving from Tianjin, reported 94 local symptomatic cases for Monday, the highest daily count since Jan.
-8.
+15. China is urging people to wear masks and gloves when opening mail, especially from abroad, as authorities in Beijing and Shenzhen have said the possibility that imported goods had caused the infection of Omicron in the cities "cannot be ruled out".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)